php-collective/code-sniffer/README.md

 ## Usage

-### How to use in Spryker projects
+### How to use in projects
 Make sure you include the sniffer as `require-dev` dependency:
 ```
-composer require --dev spryker/code-sniffer
+composer require --dev php-collective/code-sniffer
 ```

 The Development module provides a convenience command: